-Salma El Zamel is an emerging producer and documentary photographer based in Canada.
-She draws inspiration from her Egyptian Turkic ethnic heritage and unique upbringing that has been rooted in travel and immigration.
-She is interested in capturing the exoteric of overlooked activities in daily life and what they reflect of people’s identities and social values.
+Salma El Zamel is a Canadian documentary photographer and writer.
+She draws inspiration from her Egyptian Turkic heritage and a life shaped by travel and immigration.
+Her work explores the exoteric elements of overlooked daily activities and what they reveal about people’s identities and social values.

 More of her work below.